Polish Mountain Hillclimb

-The Polish Mountain Hillclimb is a racing event in Flintstone, Maryland sanctioned by the Washington DC region of the Sports Car Club of America and operated under the SCCA regulations as a Level 4 Time Trial event.
-The event is part of the Pennsylvania Hillclimb Association.
+The Polish Mountain Hillclimb is a racing event in Flintstone, Maryland sanctioned by the Washington, D.C. region of the Sports Car Club of America and operated under the SCCA regulations as a Level 4 Time Trial event, as part of the Pennsylvania Hillclimb Association.
 Traditionally, the first night of the three-day festivities consists of a car show with the next two days being the time trials.
-The inaugural event was held the weekend of August 3-5, 2007.
-The next event will be held August 5 & 6 2023.
+The inaugural event was held the weekend of August 3–5, 2007, and the most recently organized race was announced for August 6–7, 2022.